Wilooper/Lyrica/README.md

 ## What's New:-
 - Added a trending endpoint so so you can access top trending content of any country using apple music
 - Added top querry endpoint so you can get user top querries in your server
-- Added a ai engine to tell meaning of song and for full song analysis
+- Added a ai engine to tell meaning of song and for full song analysis(please refer to(song_analyis_guide.md) for detailed info)

 ## 🎵 Supported Sources